What is cumin?

 For the ancient Greeks, cumin was a staple, kept in its own container at the dining table in much the same way we keep salt and black pepper close at hand today.
 In Morocco, this tradition continues still.

 This particular spice has great significance in a vast array of cultures and societies.
 In fact, it even has religious significance in addition to the multitude of medicinal qualities it possesses.
 Cumin has been mentioned in both the Old and New Testaments of the Bible as well as being used both as a spice and as a preservative in mummification in ancient Egyptian civilizations.

 Cumin seeds excavated from an archaeological site in Syria have been dated back to the second millennium BC and have also been unearthed from several New Kingdom levels of ancient Egyptian archaeological sites.

 While the history of this spice is incredibly vast and far-reaching, India has perhaps more fully embraced this ancient spice than any other nation the world over.
 Today, India is both the main producer and main consumer of cumin, accounting for about 70% of world production and 63% of total consumption.
 Considering the estimated 300,000 tons of cumin that are produced each year worldwide, India certainly has a massive stake in this particular spice!

 Cumin has a unique complexity in both aroma and flavor with which few spices can compare.
-It is slightly sweet, yet sharp and pungent.
-Cumin has a heat to it that isn’t quite spicy, but instead adds earthiness and warmth to foods.
-These qualities create both a wonderful taste and feeling to any dish and make this particular spice a staple in certain soups and stews, as well as spiced gravies and chilis.
+It is earthy and slightly sweet, yet sharp and pungent.
+Cumin has a warmth to it that’s perfect for comfort foods.
+These qualities make it a perfect additive to comforting soups and stews, as well as spiced gravies and chilies.

-Because of the presence of these essential vitamins and nutrients, cumin can provide relief from a variety of ailments, including:
+Because of the presence of these essential vitamins and nutrients, cumin is part of a healthy diet to help prevent and/or remedy: